 We want you and your site to succeed.
-A good Content management systems can help you to sort and organise your content.
-But having a Content Management System is not enough.
+A good content management system can help you to sort and organise your content.
+But having a content management system is not enough.
 You need a strategy for both your project and your content.

 Touchstone 1 - Why you are doing this?

 - What are your objectives?

 - Where are you at, and where do you want to go?

 - What does success look like?

 - How can you measure the success of your project?

 - How much money and resource do you want to invest?

 Write it down.
 Circulate it in your team.
 Pin it to your wall.